 - Antennas and a flight heritage transponder: allowing the craft to send and receive data from the Astrobotics Mission centre.

-Commercial Allure of the space race
+Commercial Allure of the Space Race to AON3D

 Source: Astrobotics, Youtube